i49/hibiscus/schema-basics.md

   import static com.github.i49.hibiscus.schena.JsonTypes.*;
   SchemaType s = schema(/* types definitions here. */);
 ```
 The parameters of this method are types that allowed to be at root of JSON documents.
-All types that are useful to define schema will be explained in the next section.
+All types useful to define schema will be introduced in the next section.

 ## 2. Basic types